chrislupdx/dmt/README.md

 Version 0.0.0

 ##What is DMR for?

-DMR is an API designed from CM/DMs using the PBTA system organize and produce game assetts during play(see more PBTA)
+- DMR is an API designed from CM/DMs using the PBTA system organize and produce game assets during play(see more PBTA).

 ##What is it for?
 NPC creation, Keyword tagging